autowarefoundation/autoware/control/autonomous_emergency_braking/README.md

 ![aeb_range](./image/range.drawio.svg)

+### IMU path generation: steering angle vs IMU's angular velocity

+Currently, the IMU-based path is generated using the angular velocity obtained by the IMU itself.
+It has been suggested that the steering angle could be used instead onf the angular velocity.

+The pros and cons of both approaches are:

+IMU angular velocity:

+- (+) Usually, it has high accuracy
+- (-)Vehicle vibration might introduce noise.

+Steering angle:

+- (+) Not so noisy
+- (-) May have a steering offset or a wrong gear ratio, and the steering angle of Autoware and the real steering may not be the same.

+For the moment, there are no plans to implement the steering angle on the path creation process of the AEB module.

 ### Limitations

 - AEB might not be able to react with obstacles that are close to the ground.
 It depends on the performance of the pre-processing methods applied to the point cloud.